 Are there any other costs?
 Is there anything I need to bring?

-We recommend that you purchase the book after the first sessions of the course, after you’ve had confirmation that the class is suitable for you.
-An e-book version can also be purchased.
+We recommend you purchase the book after the first session of the course, when you are happy that the class is suitable for you.

 When I've finished, what course can I do next?